 A List of the Top 10 Largest Live Streaming Events in History and How They Are Measured

 The title of the largest live streaming event on the Internet changes depending on the methodology used by the individual.
-To date, Disney’s stream of the India-Pakistan ICC Cricket World Cup match on October 14, 2023, on their Disney + Hotstar platform had the largest number of “concurrent viewers” at 35 million.
+To date, Netflix’s stream of the Jake Paul vs. Mike Tyson fight on November 15th, 2024, had the largest number of “concurrent streams” at 65 million.
+This does not consider the issues that many viewers had with not getting the stream to work or the poor quality of the video received.
+After Netflix’s boxing event, Disney’s stream of the cricket World Cup 2023 final match on November 19, 2023, on their Disney + Hotstar platform had the largest number of “concurrent viewers” at 59 million.
 However, no average bitrate number was released by Disney, nor was any data about the average viewing time.
 The previous record of 32 million “concurrent peak viewers” in 2023 by JioCinema of the IPL finals match had an average bitrate of around 1Mbps.
 I would expect Disney’s stream for the ICC to be similar in size.
 Live streaming events by Amazon and others have done almost half as many peak viewers, but the average bitrate was much higher than Disney or IPL’s at around 7Mbps.
 So, while one event had a larger audience, the other had a larger number of Tbps sustained and was delivered at a much higher quality.

 Another problem in comparing streaming events is that none of the companies involved will discuss their definition of a “viewer.”
 For instance, with Amazon’s Thursday Night Football games, the video auto-plays in the background on the home screen of Fire TV devices and their website.
-If users don’t click on the video and engage with it at all, are they still considered viewers?
+Are users still considered viewers if they don’t click on the video and engage with it at all?
 Does a viewer have to watch the video for a certain length before being counted?
 We don’t know since none of the companies that stream live events will answer these questions, and their metrics could all be different.
 For example, in 2020, Netflix changed the metric they used to classify a VOD viewer from anyone who watched 70% of a title down to anyone who watched at least 2 minutes of a video, long or short form.
 That’s a big difference and a significant change.
 On TV, we have agreed upon viewer metrics and standards, but with streaming, neither exists.
-We also have different third-party companies releasing data, such as Nielsen and Adobe, using different methodologies.
+We also have different third-party companies releasing viewership data, such as Nielsen and Adobe, using different methodologies.
+Amazon and others use Nielsen to report viewership from live streaming events, but Nielsen won’t disclose how they define a user.

 It also doesn’t help that many in the industry and the media incorrectly report numbers and don’t take the time to read the numbers given out properly.
 For example, in 2022, NBC Sports said the 11.2 million AMA number reported for the 2022 Super Bowl was not comparable to the 2021 Super Bowl or Amazon’s numbers from the 2022 TNF games.
 The 11.2 million was a viewers-per-stream figure and is not directly comparable to past years when co-viewing was not as prevalent.
 NBC Sports said the figure comparable to past years was the 6 million number released, which marked a 5% increase over the 2021 Super Bowl of 5.7 million.
 Out-of-home viewing and streaming did not factor into the household rating.
 And yet almost no one in the media picked up on that and reported it accurately, giving out wrong year-over-year growth numbers.